SmokedRhombus/MO-IT101-Group-10/README.md

 ```
 main()
  ├── loadAttendanceCsv()              ← reads attendance.csv into memory
  ├── getEmployees()                   ← returns embedded employee data
+ ├── [login prompt]
+ │    ├── wrong credentials → print message, terminate
+ │    ├── username = "employee"
+ │    │    └── runEmployeeMenu()
+ │    │         └── [1] enter employee number → show Employee #, Name, Birthday
+ │    └── username = "payroll_staff"
- └── [menu loop]
+ │         └── runPayrollStaffMenu()
-      ├── showEmployeeInfo()     ← Menu option 1
-      ├── showEmployeePayroll()  ← Menu option 2
+ │              └── [1] Process Payroll → runProcessPayrollMenu()
+ │                   ├── [1] One employee  → processOneEmployee()
-      │    └── printPayrollSlip()
+ │                   │    └── printFullPayrollForEmployee()
-      │         ├── calculateHoursWorked()
+ │                   │         ├── calculateHoursWorked()  (×2 per month, ×7 months)
-      │         ├── computeSSS()
+ │                   │         ├── computeSSS()
-      │         ├── computePhilhealth()
+ │                   │         ├── computePhilhealth()
-      │         ├── computePagibig()
+ │                   │         ├── computePagibig()
-      │         └── computeWithholdingTax()
+ │                   │         └── computeWithholdingTax()
-      └── showAllPayroll()       ← Menu option 3
-           └── (same calculation methods as above)
+ │                   └── [2] All employees → processAllEmployees()
+ │                        └── printFullPayrollForEmployee() for each of 34 employees
 ```

 ---

-### 1. `main()` — Main Menu
+### 1. `main()` — Program Entry Point & Login

-When the program starts, `main` does two things before showing the menu:
+When the program starts, `main` loads all employee and attendance data, then immediately prompts for a username and password before showing anything else.

-1. **Loads employee data** by calling `getEmployees()`, which returns a hardcoded 2D array of all 34 employees sourced directly from the MotorPH Excel file.
-2. **Loads attendance data** by calling `loadAttendanceCsv("attendance.csv")`, which reads and parses the CSV file into a 2D array of strings.

-After that, a `while` loop keeps the main menu running until the user chooses Exit.
-Each menu option calls its corresponding method and passes both data arrays into it.
+Valid credentials are `employee`/`12345` and `payroll_staff`/`12345`.
+If either the username or password is wrong, the program prints `"Incorrect username and/or password."` and terminates — no menu is shown at all.

+If login succeeds, the program branches based on the username. `employee` goes to `runEmployeeMenu()` and `payroll_staff` goes to `runPayrollStaffMenu()`.
+These two paths have completely different menus and capabilities.

 ---